panglesd/slipshow/docs/anatomy.rst

 Those familiar with the Markdown syntax may have recognized it.
 It is a widely spread syntax for describing documents: For instance, the ``#`` character allows to introduce a title.
 Which is why ``What is Slipshow`` is rendered as a title!

 The Markdown syntax tries to be natural to write, and easy to read.
 For instance, a list is made simply by prefixing each item with a dash and a space, more or less just like one would naturally do.
 Beware that this goal forces to introduce some corner-cases and footguns into the syntax.
-You can find an overview of the Markdown syntax TODO.
+You can find an overview of the Markdown syntax TODO: do.

 However, the block above has more than Markdown syntax.
 The parts that are inside curly braces, ``{...}``, may be new to you.
 This is how you introduce *metadata*: some information that won't be directly displayed, but that will influence the presentation in some ways.